shdlabs/SSTorytime/docs/N4L.md

 The usefulness
 of a language interface becomes clear now.
 It's much easier to edit your notes than to maintain a database.

+## Context - what is it?

+You add "context" to knowledge by adding keywords and phrases to describe the circumstances in which your notes apply.
+Think of these like the "tags" that you are often asked to add to articles and posts on social media.
+But context can be much extensive than keywords; and you are not limited to five items!

+When searching for knowledge later, you will typically start by entering a context: what are you looking for.
+Context can be a subject heading, a topic, etc. The items under this heading are related to that, but might not actually contain that keyword.
+For example, if you are looking for phrasse in a foreign language that have to do with a restaurant visit, you would arrange to organize and tag certain phrases with `restaurant, eating, cafe, pay the bill', etc.
+The way context is used is still an area of development, but there are two things to remember:

+* The keywords are sensory stream, describing what's going on in the mind of the user: is it hot, cold, are you busy, relaxed, angry, etc. You imagine classifying things you want to remember or know about according to these `states of being'.
+* Although we will later show how to apply logical thinking to focus and sharpen searches, you should not think of context as logical (Boolean) variables.

+*Technical note: N4L's context model is based on the contextual decision-making from the software called CFEngine, which is an agent based language for describing maintenance policy in computers.
+If you know CFEngine, you might be confused about how to use context in N4L--that's because it's logically `backwards' compared to the CFEngine policy language.
+In CFEngine, the sensory feed from a computer comes from the agents that observe and inspect the state of the computer, and the context class expressions in the CFEngine language are effectively search criteria to select when to activate, given the set of states or classes observed.
+In N4L the computer under observation is the set of notes you read into it.
+So the contexts are terms that provide the sensory data, not the selection criteria.
+The user will later be the `policy engine', deciding what is relevant.
+So, you will never need to type logical expressions in your notes, except for highly skilled and specialized notes that we'll come back to later.*